 What is the Pelvic Floor?

-The pelvic floor refers to the boney pelvis and layers of muscles and connective tissues that support pelvic organs including the uterus, bladder
+Located in both males and females, the pelvic floor refers to the boney pelvis and layers of muscles and connective tissues that support pelvic organs including the uterus, bladder and rectum.

 Pelvic rehabilitation is a non-surgical approach to rehabilitation of dysfunctions in the pelvis that contribute to complaints involving the bowel and bladder, pregnancy or postpartum status, sexual health, and pain.
 These complaints are treated by a physical therapist who has been specifically trained in pelvic health.
 Treatment approaches can include many techniques including pelvic floor exercises, hands on care (manual therapy) to release restrictions in various muscles, stretching, nutrition and lifestyle changes, breathing techniques, global strengthening techniques, and additional education to give the patient ongoing tools to resolve the complaint.
 A personalized program is developed by your physical therapist to best reach your goals.